kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/Week2/probability.md

 ## Notation

 We will define an event as $E$.
-For example, $E$ could be getting tails when you flip a coin or getting a 2 when you role a die.
+For example, $E$ could be getting tails when you flip a coin or getting a 2 when you roll a die.

 We define the probability of $E$ as $Pr(E)$.